Why luxury brands are opening their own coffee shops

 - Testing new geographic markets

-FAQ : Luxury Coffee Shops
+FAQ: Luxury Coffee Shops

 Why are luxury brands opening coffee shops?

-What's the average price in a luxury coffee shop?
+What is the average price in a luxury coffee shop?

 Is it just a marketing strategy?